Riding the Trend or Protecting Profits | BioSig Technologies Inc. (BSGM)

-BioSig Technologies Inc. (NASDAQ:BSGM) went up by 23.76% from its latest closing price compared to the recent 1-year high of $4.58.
-The company’s stock price has collected 18.89% of gains in the last five trading sessions.
+BioSig Technologies Inc. (NASDAQ:BSGM) went down by -26.29% from its latest closing price compared to the recent 1-year high of $4.58.
+The company’s stock price has collected 0.01% of gains in the last five trading sessions.

 Is It Worth Investing in BioSig Technologies Inc. (NASDAQ :BSGM) Right Now?